PeterHUistyping/M3ashy/data/NeuMERL/README.md

-The weights of the pre-trained base models are upload at Hugging Face [Synthesis model weights](https://huggingface.co/Peter2023HuggingFace/NeuMaDiff).
+The weights of the pre-trained base models are uploaded at Hugging Face [Synthesis model weights](https://huggingface.co/Peter2023HuggingFace/NeuMaDiff).
 Please download the model weights and put them in the `data/NeuMERL` folder.

 There are two options to use the NeuMERL dataset,